thebuda/thebuda.github.io/recipes.md

   {% endfor %}
 </ul>

-Here are also irect links to recipes I go back to again and again with no modification
+Here are direct links to recipes I go back to again and again with no modification:

 <ul>
 	<li>